zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ; +----------+-------+---------------------------------+---------------------+-------------+-------------+-------+------------+-------+-----------------------------------+
 ```

 That appears to have fixed the two issues!
-It may be easier to view the data vertically - we can do this by using `g/show-vertical` instead of `g/show`:
+But it is still quite difficult to read a wide table.
+We can view the data vertically using `g/show-vertical`:

 ```clojure
 (-> fixed-df (g/limit 3) g/show-vertical)